-In 2022, Dy founded REGARDE, a brand focused on sustainability and creativity.
-Each collection, made from ethical fabrics, is infused with her signature brushstrokes, blending art and fashion in wearable designs.
+In 2022, Dy founded REGARDE, a brand focused on sustainability and artistery.
+Each collection -made from ethical fabrics, is infused with her signature brushstrokes, blending art and fashion in unique wearable designs.

 In 2023, REGARDE debuted a collection inspired by Saint Barthélemy’s rich biodiversity.
-Pieces like the Jumper Imbricata and Dress Haemulidae feature colors drawn from the island’s underwater ecosystems, reflecting the sea’s vibrant life.
+Pieces like the Jumper Imbricata and Dress Haemulidae feature colors drawn from the island’s underwater ecosystems, paying tribute to the sea’s vibrant life.

-Dy’s SOLARGATE project, which began in 2021, reimagines remnants of the Atlantic Wall by transforming bunkers into works of art.
-Painted in bold primary colors, these sites now embody hope and resilience.
-This project continued in 2023 at Keremma Dunes and in 2024 at Cap Ferret.
+Dy’s SOLARGATE project, which began in 2021, reimagines remnants of the Atlantic Wall by transforming bunkers into sanctuaries of renewal.
+Enveloped in bold primary colors, these sites mark by trauma now embody hope and resilience.

-Through her work, Dy invites us to reconsider the spaces we inhabit and the ways we express identity and creativity.
+Through her work, Dy invites us to consider the space we inhabit and the way we express our identity.

 Le Monde - M de la semaine